-- 1. Parents will provide the School with information regarding the boy's previous Schooling - 2.
+- 1. There is an expectation that upon enrolment Parents will provide the School with accurate and detailed information regarding the boy's previous Schooling - 2.
 There will be a process for pupils who enter the School to have their proven skills and knowledge formally recognised - 3.
 The results of this process will determine the type, extent and level of programme to be entered by the pupil - 4.
 Any additional costs to be incurred specifically in order for the pupil to be placed in a programme best suited to his needs, will be notified to the parent or care-giver who shall be required to meet the cost upon acceptance of a position at the School - 5.
 The pupil's learning will be assessed by the Headmaster or the staff delegated to the task by the Headmaster, who will consult available records and, if necessary, arrange for assessments to be made by appropriate Deans and relevant senior teachers, subject specialists or outside experts.
 Depending on the results of this process the pupil will then be placed in the appropriate programme.